100 Walt Disney World Vacations: 47 Years of Disney Travel with Mike Belobradic

 In 2008, our daughter Amelia was born and suddenly I was able to share everything that I loved about Walt Disney World (and all Disney vacations for that matter) with a child of my own.

 Right from the start, Amelia has grown up Disney.
 In fact, she is well ahead of my curve because Walt Disney World didn’t open until I was 10 years old.
-As I write this, Amelia is 10 years old and she is already on her 25th Walt Disney World vacation.
+As I write this, Amelia is 10 years old and she has already had 25 Walt Disney World vacations.
 Plus, I fear that I have spoiled her a little because all she knows is Deluxe Disney and Club Level accommodations – with the Royal Palm Club at Disney’s Grand Floridian Resort being her go-to favourite.
 The signs that she was a luxury traveler were pretty clear when, at just under three years old, she was standing on our balcony (room 4407) at Disney’s Grand Floridian Resort watching Wishes! and she said: “I want to live in the Grand Floridian.”

-My sentiments exactly – although I have to admit that our stay in the Bora Bora Bungalows at Disney’s Polynesian Village Resort was pretty amazing as well.
+My sentiments exactly – although I have to admit that the Bora Bora Bungalows at Disney’s Polynesian Village Resort are pretty amazing as well.

 Since Amelia was born, my annual count has kicked fully back into high gear, with an average of somewhere between two to three annual visits to Walt Disney World Resort (and on occasion, up to four times in a year).
 There’s nothing like watching your own child discover the magic and wonder of Walt Disney World all on their own.